harishvaitheeswar/codeRed/README.md

 - A FERTILIZER HEALTH ALALYSIS SYSTEM:

-  - Takes the loaction of the user and then sees the risks of the most used fertilizer in that area
+  - Takes the location of the user and then sees the risks of the most used fertilizer in that area

   - Automatically searches and gives the nearest PHCs for treatment and advice